 After freezing breast milk, you’ve got to reheat it once you’re ready to use it.
 Wondering how to thaw frozen breast milk?
 We’ve got you covered.

-There are several ways to go about it, and the microwave isn’t one of them.
+There are several ways to go about defrosting breast milk, and the microwave isn’t one of them.
 “Doing so can kill all the breast milk’s living immune properties and create hot spots that can potentially burn baby's mouth or throat,” Hawkins says.
 The best way to thaw frozen breast milk is to leave it in the refrigerator overnight.
 “If a rush defrost is needed, place the container of breast milk in a bowl of warm water, making sure the water doesn’t rise above the rim of the bottle,” Hawkins says.
-Admittedly, thawing frozen breast milk can be time consuming, so plan ahead and always keep some breast milk in the fridge to have on hand.
+Admittedly, defrosting frozen breast milk can be time consuming, so plan ahead and always keep some breast milk in the fridge to have on hand.

 Wondering how to store thawed breast milk?
 If you’re not feeding baby immediately, keep it in the fridge.
 If you thawed it at room temperature, the milk is good for up to two hours (after that, throw it out); if you thawed it in the fridge, it can be used for up to 24 hours.